Getting Started

 Bare Metal

-This will replace the strings ACTIONS_CACHE_URL with ACTIONS_CACHE_ORL in the runner binary.
-This will prevent the runner from overwriting the ACTIONS_CACHE_URL environment variable and allow it to use your self-hosted cache server.
+This will replace the strings ACTIONS_RESULTS_URL with ACTIONS_RESULTS_ORL in the runner binary.
+This will prevent the runner from overwriting the ACTIONS_RESULTS_URL environment variable and allow it to use your self-hosted cache server.

 Doing it this way is a bit of a hack, but it's easier than compiling your own runner binary from source and works great.